TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-linkedserver.md

 # Linked Server, Distributed queries

-Most users are able to resolve their Linked Server, Distributed queries issues using the recommended documents below.
+Most users are able to resolve their issues with Linked Server or Distributed queries using the recommended documents below.

 ## **Recommended Documents**